cdsmith/votebot/README.md

 ```

 Ballot formats are typically somewhat involved, and require knowing something about the Discord API and available user interface elements.
 You can refer to the existing `Ballot` subclasses for hints on implementation.

+Note that you do not need to implement a new ballot format if your election method can use an existing one!
+There are already ballots implemented for single-choice, multiple-choice, ranked-choice, and scored-choice elections.

 ## Contributing